Just checking in…

 An interesting thought was how the one’s who got the richest during the gold rush were selling tools – does that sound familiar?

 My thoughts have changed since writing this post and I almost took the post down out of sheer grief.

 I think my head is screwed back on right and I have been able to recover nearly 50% of my traffic.

-The fact I wasn’t doing any bad SEO and still got hammer still vexes my soul, though.
+The fact I wasn’t doing any bad SEO and still got hammered still vexes my soul.

 I’m pressing on and at it again.